 I have plastered my son’s face all over Facebook.
 I’ve Tweeted Norrin’s scripts and Instagramed his antics.
 I have shared our lives via my blog.
 Sharing my joys.
 My sorrows.
 My fears.
 The stress of parenting a kid with autism and all of my added angst.I have pushed my kid out of the special needs closest without even asking him.
 Or my husband for that matter.

-I can’t tell you how often I’ve asked myself: Do I have the right to blog about him?
+I can’t tell you how often I’ve asked myself: Do I have the right to blog about my son’s autism?

 I remember when Norrin was in that horrible school and they were all reading my blog, picking my words apart to use them against me.
 I questioned whether or not I should continue blogging.
 I questioned if it was worth the risk.